 Addresses issues related to private and public forest lands management, including landowner assistance programs, taxes, water resources, and related federal programs and legislation.
 Email the NASF Forest Resources Management committee.

 Addresses issues concerning forest health and forest sustainability, including invasive species, forest inventory and monitoring, and forest research.
 Email the NASF Forest Science and Health committee.

 Urban and Community Forestry

-Works with organizations that represent community-based tree planting and care, and seeks opportunities to leverage national programs to maximize local results.
+Works with organizations that represent community-based tree planting and care and seeks opportunities to leverage national programs to maximize local results.
 Email the NASF Urban and Community Forestry committee.

-Communications Director and Liaison Position
+Communications Director and State Forester Liaison

 Policy Director and Legislative Team